websaam/lit-cloudflare-browser-extension/README.md

 # Lit-CloudFlare plugin

-This plugin is created with the intention of eliminating the steps in which CloudFlare user interacts with the lit-protocol.
-CloudFlare users would able to token-gate their videos right in the CloudFlare dashboard, without the need to go through third-party websites/apps.
+This plugin is created to eliminate the steps in which CloudFlare user interacts with the Lit-protocol.
+CloudFlare users would be able to token-gate their videos right in the CloudFlare dashboard, without the need to go through third-party websites/apps.

 # User Journey